LEAP

 Qualifications of Candidates: The ideal candidate for this program will have 5–10 years of experience in the consulting industry and be in or approaching transition from primarily technical to supervisory and management responsibilities.

 The nominator should also be prepared to attend a portion of several work sessions with the candidate.
-Support of a candidate will be an essential key to the candidate’s and program’s success.
-The candidate will have assignments throughout the program where a principal’s or mentor’s coaching will benefit their ability to complete assignments.
+Support of a candidate will be an essential key to the candidate’s and the program’s success.
+The candidate will have assignments throughout the program, and receiving coaching from a principal or mentor will enhance their ability to complete tasks.

 NO TEMPLATE OR FORM LETTERS, PLEASE.

 Application Letter from Candidate: An application letter, two-page maximum, prepared by the nominated candidate, stating why the candidate wants to participate in the program and what their future goals are in the industry.
-The candidate should also provide a statement that they are committed to the program and will attend all training sessions and complete all work assignments.
+The candidate should also provide a statement confirming their commitment to the program and their intention to attend all training sessions and complete all work assignments.

 NO TEMPLATE OR FORM LETTERS, PLEASE.